Arizona Timezones Explained: It’s a Prickly Situation

 So let’s say you were doing a tour in Antelope Canyon and you were leaving a hotel in Page, AZ.
 You could confirm with the tour operator the time of your tour in local reservation time and in the city you are staying in (Page, AZ).

-You will just have to remember that whenever you pass through the boundary of the reservation or even get close to it, your clock may go forward an hour so don’t let that throw you off.
+Just remember that when you pass near or across reservation boundaries, your clock may shift forward an hour, so don’t let that throw you off.

 Arizona Navajo nation hopi reservation map Time zones